leticiagcapovilla/mywikitest/home/Machine/magnets.md

 ##### Fieldmap Analysis

 Each dipole in the booster deflects the beam in 7.2 Â° nominally.
-A 3D magnetic model has been created and its [fieldmap analyzed][link] for a excitation current corresponding to 3.0 GeV.
+A 3D magnetic model has been created and its [fieldmap analyzed](/home/Groups/FAC/fieldmap_analysis) for a excitation current corresponding to 3.0 GeV.
 The model has been optimized in a way that the beam trajectory is roughly centered at the good-field region of the magnet, corresponding to the axis x = 0 mm.
 At the longitudinal center of the magnet the trajectory starts at x = 9.045 mm.
 The reference point, defined as the interception of the straight lines asymptotically tangent to the up and downstream trajectory branches, is located at x = 28.572 mm, at the longitudinal center of the magnet.
 Multipoles from fieldmap analysis are all very well within specifications.
 A summary of the analysis for extraction energy can be found in analysis.txt at [this folder](https://github.com/lnls-ima/bo-dipoles/tree/master/links-official-3gev).
 As for low energy, the corresponding file can be found in [here](https://github.com/lnls-ima/bo-dipoles/tree/master/links-official-150mev).

 <br />